lcbm/themis/README.md

 Repeat `1.1` and `1.2`, except for more recent data and predict the impact of future social distancing measures.

+## Project Structure

+Folders other than the ones mention here are used internally or by developers and may be ignored.

+### `/matlab`

+This folder contains all the Matlab SIDARTHE simulation files from both the original paper as well as the adapted by us.

 ## Installation and Usage

 There are a few ways to use this project.
 You may proceed to either to the [System Installation and Usage Section](#system-installation-and-usage) or, if you rather use [Docker](https://www.docker.com), to the [Docker Installation and Usage section](#docker-installation-and-usage) section.